aspose-cells/Aspose.Cells-Doc-md/spanish/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.es.md

 </Render>

 {{< /highlight >}}
- - Agregar Aspose.Cells for Reporting Services permisos para ejecutar:
+   - Agregue permisos Aspose.Cells for Reporting Services para ejecutar:
- - Abierto**${Microsoft Carpeta de instalación de SQL Server Reporting Services}\ReportServer\rssrvpolicy.config** y un
+      - Abra **${carpeta de instalación de Microsoft SQL Server Reporting Services}\ReportServer\rssrvpolicy.config** y a
- - Agregue lo siguiente como el último elemento en el segundo al exterior<CodeGroup> elemento (que debe ser<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):
+      - Add the following as the last item in the second to the outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):

-{{< highlight "xml" >}}
+{{< highlight xml >}}

  <CodeGroup>